CHEESY STUFFED ITALIAN SAUSAGES

 HOW LONG DOES IT TAKE TO COOK STUFFED SAUSAGE?

-The good news is that Stuffed Sausage doesn’t take too long to cook!
+The good news is that stuffed sausage doesn’t take too long to cook!
 This recipe requires about 30-40 minutes of cooking time.
-I like to bake the Stuffed Sausages for 30 minutes first covered with foil.
+I like to bake the stuffed sausages for 30 minutes first covered with foil.
 Then I remove the foil and allow the cheese to perfectly melt which takes an additional 5 or 10 minutes.

 WHAT’S A GOOD SIDE DISH WITH SAUSAGE?

-Alternatively, try throwing these Stuffed Italian Sausages on a hoagie or toasted bun for an unforgettable Italian sandwich that is 100% Nonna approved!
+Alternatively, try throwing these stuffed Italian sausages on a hoagie or toasted bun for an unforgettable Italian sandwich that is 100% Nonna approved!

 CAN I MAKE THIS STUFFED SAUSAGES RECIPE IN ADVANCE?